mcgrof/kvm-boot/README.md

   * KVM_BOOT_KERNEL_APPEND: set of kernel parameters to use when booting using the direct file mechanism
   * KVM_BOOT: main KVM guest boot command to issue
+  * KVM_BOOT_MAC: desired guest mac address, otherwise we compute this based on the basename of the target file.
+For details on that implementation refer to str_to_mac().

 # Overriding defaults with environment variables for setup-kvm-switch